Bugrahancobain/Ready-to-work-next-intl/README.md

-Here’s a detailed and explanatory README.md file for your Next.js project using next-intl.
-This file explains the directory structure, installed packages, and the purpose of each configuration step.
-I’ve made it comprehensive for anyone new to the project.

 Next.js Project with next-intl for Internationalization

 This is a Next.js project configured with next-intl for handling internationalization (i18n).
 The project supports multiple languages, dynamic routing with locales, and formatting for currencies, dates, and numbers.
 Below, you’ll find an extensive explanation of the directory structure, installed packages, configurations, and the reasoning behind them.